allegheny-college-cmpsc-105-spring-2024/resto-emgraber/_explorations/review1.md

 ---
 layout: post
-# TODO: update the title inside the quotes to suit your restaurant review needs
+# update the title inside the quotes to suit your restaurant review needs
-title: "rev 1"
+title: "Nails by Pear's House"
 permalink: explorations/review1
 nav: true
 ---